 - Beat together the melted butter, sugars and vanilla until the butter is cooled and the mixture is lightened a bit.

 - Add the eggs one at a time, mixing until incorporated.

-- Stir in the flour, baking powder and salt until just incorporated.
+- Stir in the flour, baking powder and salt into the butter mixture until just incorporated.

 - Fold in the broken pretzels, caramel bits and chocolate chips.

-- Using a large cookie scoop (about 3 Tablespoons), scoop onto prepared cookie sheets.
+- Using a large cookie scoop (about 3 Tablespoons), scoop dough onto prepared baking sheets.
 Leave at least 2 inches between cookies.
 Flatten slightly and top with a few additional chocolate chips, pretzel or caramel bits if desired.
 Sprinkle with a tiny bit of sea salt.